-- 5. To approve and ratify the authority of Board of directors in fixing remuneration of the Cost Auditor(s) for the financial year ending 31st March 2023 and, in this regard, to consider and if thought fit, to pass with or without modification(s) the following as an Ordinary Resolution: - "RESOLVED THAT Shareholders hereby ratify the actions of the Board of Directors pursuant to the provisions of Section 148(3) and other applicable provisions of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014, for approving recommendation of Audit Committee for remuneration to M/s K.C.
-Moondra & Associates, Cost Auditor(s) to conduct the cost audit of the Company for the financial year ending 31st March 2023 at such remuneration as shall be fix by the board of directors of the company. - 6.
-To consider and if thought fit, to pass, with or without modification, the following resolution as Ordinary Resolution to appoint Mr. Gopal Inani as an Independent Director: - "RESOLVED THAT pursuant to the recommendation of the Nomination & Remuneration Committee, and approval of the Board and subject to the provisions of Sections 149, 152, 161 and any other applicable provisions of the Companies Act, 2013 and any rules made there under read with Schedule IV to the Act, and the applicable provisions of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (including any statutory modification(s) or re-enactment(s) thereof, for the time being in force), Mr. Gopal Inani, who was appointed as an Additional Non-Executive Independent Director of the Company by the Board of Directors w.e.f.
-July 29, 2022 and who holds office up to the date of this Annual General Meeting, be and is hereby appointed as an Independent Director of the Company, not liable to retire by rotation, to hold office for a term of 5 (Five) consecutive years up to the conclusion of the 30th Annual General Meeting. - 7.
-To approve the increase in authorized share capital of the company consider and, if thought fit, to pass, with or without modification(s), the following as an Ordinary Resolution:
+4. To approve and ratify the authority of Board of directors in fixing remuneration of the Cost Auditor(s) for the financial year ending 31st March 2024 and, in this regard, to consider and if thought fit, to pass with or without modification(s) the following as an Ordinary Resolution:

+"RESOLVED THAT Shareholders hereby ratify the actions of the Board of Directors pursuant to the provisions of Section 148(3) and other applicable provisions of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014, for approving recommendation of Audit Committee for remuneration to M/s K.C.
+Moondra & Associates, Cost Auditor(s) to conduct the cost audit of the Company for the financial year ending 31st March 2024 at such remuneration as shall be fix by the board of directors of the company.

-"RESOLVED THAT pursuant to the provisions of Section 13, 61, 64 and other applicable provisions, if any, of the Companies Act, 2013, (including any statutory modification(s) and reenactment(s) thereof for the time being in force) and the rules framed thereunder, the consent of the Member of the Company be and is hereby accorded to increase the Authorized Share Capital of the Company from the present Rs.
-25,00,00,000/- (Rupees Twenty-Five Crore only) consisting of 2,50,00,000 (Two Crore fifty lakhs) Equity Shares of Rs 10/- (Rupees Ten) each to Rs.
-50,00,00,000/- (Rupees Fifty Crore only) consisting of 5,00,00,000 (Five Crore) Equity Shares of Rs.10 /- (Rupees Ten) each by creation of additional 2,50,00,000 (Two Crore fifty lakhs) Equity Shares of Rs.
-10/- (Rupees Ten) each ranking pari-passu in all respect with existing Equity shares of the Company.
+- 5. To approve the increase in authorized share capital of the company consider and, if thought fit, to pass, with or without modification(s), the following as an Ordinary Resolution: - "RESOLVED THAT pursuant to the provisions of Section 13, 61, 64 and other applicable provisions, if any, of the Companies Act, 2013, (including any statutory modification(s) and re-enactment(s) thereof for the time being in force) and the rules framed thereunder, the consent of the Member of the Company be and is hereby accorded to increase the Authorized Share Capital of the Company from the present ₹ 50,00,00,000/- (Rupees Fifty Crore only) consisting of 5,00,00,000 (Five Crore) Equity Shares of ₹ 10/- (Rupees Ten) each to ₹ 110,00,00,000/- (Rupees One hundred and ten Crore only) consisting of 11,00,00,000 (Eleven Crore) Equity Shares of ₹ 10/- (Rupees Ten) each by creation of additional 6,00,00,000 (Six Crore) Equity Shares of ₹ 10/- (Rupees Ten) each ranking pari-passu in all respect with existing Equity shares of the Company.